Training Opportunity: Family-Engaged Case Planning in Youth Probation

 Son with father and mother shoulder to shoulder

 Under the model, probation officers work in partnership with young people and their families to craft individualized goals and update and expand upon those goals as successes and challenges arise.
 Throughout the process, they build connections with community-based support and services.
-This approach and the larger vision for transforming juvenile probation aligns with what research shows about youth development and what works to foster long-term behavior change and safety.
+This approach and the larger vision for transforming juvenile probation align with what research shows about youth development and what works to foster long-term behavior change and safety.

-Express interest in this training opportunity
+Express Interest in this Training Opportunity

 About the Training